z-classic/zcash/.github/ISSUE_TEMPLATE.md

 3.

 ### Expected behaviour
-Tell us what should happen
+> Tell us what should happen

 ### Actual behaviour + errors
-Tell us what happens instead including any noticable error output (any messages displayed on-screen when e.g. a crash occurred)
+> Tell us what happens instead including any noticable error output (any messages displayed on-screen when e.g. a crash occurred)

 ### The version of Zclassic / Zcash you were using:
-Run `zcashd --version` to find out
+Run `zcashd --version` (old versions) or `zcld --version` to find out.

+These will be `zcashd.exe` or `zcld.exe` on Windows builds.

 ### Machine specs:
 - OS name + version: